► Vaccine Benefits and Safety ► Strategies for Vaccine Promotion

 COVID-19 Vaccine Availability and Getting the Shot

 - Receiving a COVID-19 vaccine is considered a safe way to build protection against the disease.
 COVID-19 can have serious, life-threatening complications, and there is no way to know how COVID-19 will affect you.
 COVID-19 vaccinations can help protect you by teaching your body to fight the virus without having to experience sickness or putting yourself at risk of severe illness and death.
+It is important to fit vaccination into all your other priorities.

 - Your family may be at risk of serious lifelong complications from a COVID-19 infection.
 Vaccination can prevent regret and fear that someone you love will die from COVID-19.